alexdelorenzo/alexdelorenzo/README.md

 I'm a software engineer and technical writer in the NYC metro area.
 I have [a tech and software development blog](https://alexdelorenzo.dev/) that I post articles on, and I run an [image similarity search engine 🔎](https://dupebot.firstbyte.dev/) for Reddit submissions.
 I've also built [some apps](https://producthunt.com/@alexdelorenzo/made).

-You can check out more of my work and projects on my [portfolio site](https://alexdelorenzo.dev/portfolio).
+You can also check out more of my work and projects on my [portfolio site](https://alexdelorenzo.dev/portfolio).

 Here are some cool projects that I've recently released 🎉:
 - **[`📁 aiopath`](https://github.com/alexdelorenzo/aiopath)** - Async [`pathlib`](https://docs.python.org/3/library/pathlib.html) support for Python